-But many are already concerned that in the long run they will no longer be able to make a living from their profession in the theater.
+But many are already concerned that in the long run, they will no longer be able to make a living from their profession in the theatre.

 Similar to the recently published Berlin survey, according to which every third musician is considering taking up a different profession,

 Some of our respondents also believe that the time has come to consider an alternative to music.